 Public Comment Guidelines

 Thank you for your interest in providing public comment to the City Council!
-Here are the guidelines set for the meetings.
+Here are the guidelines set for the in-person meetings.

 Each person addressing Council shall step to the lectern.
 Speakers are asked to provide their name and address or relationship to the City for the record.
 Comments are limited to 5 minutes each.
 The presiding officer shall have the discretion to make exceptions to the time restrictions.